AyomiCoder/Blog-API/API-Documentation.md

 ## Introduction

-Welcome to the Blog API documentation.
 This API allows you to perform various operations on a blogging platform, including user authentication, managing blog posts, and retrieving individual posts by their IDs.
 The API is built using Node.js and Express, with data stored in a MongoDB database.

 ## Base URL

-The base URL for the API is `http://localhost:3000` by default.
-Make sure to replace it with the appropriate URL if you deploy the API to a different environment.
+The base URL for the API is `https://blog-h0gxnqryz-ayomicoder.vercel.app/` by default.

 ## Authentication